xcsp3team/pycsp3/README.md

 python3 AllInterval.py -data=5 -variant=aux
 ```

-To generate and solve (with AbsCon) the instance of order 10 and variant 'aux', the command is:
+To generate and solve (with Ace) the instance of order 10 and variant 'aux', the command is:

 ```console
 python3 AllInterval.py -data=10 -variant=aux -solve